fmfi-compbio/deepnano-blitz/README.md

 | DN-blitz big, Quadro M1200 GPU (laptop)          | 4m 5s            | 82.2%                   | 89.2%           | 93.2%                   |
 | Guppy 3.3.0 hac,  Quadro M1200 GPU (laptop)      | N/A              | N/A                     | N/A             | N/A                     |

-TODO: beam search for GPU version
+TODO: beam search for GPU version and RTX results

 ### Accuracy on Human data